AlexSHamilton/ai-development-workflow/README.md

 There are four pieces that make this work:

-1.  **[Desktop Commander](https://github.com/wonderwhy-er/DesktopCommanderMCP) (DC):** An MCP server that gives the agent real filesystem access, terminal control, and safety guardrails.
+1.  **<a href="https://github.com/wonderwhy-er/DesktopCommanderMCP" target="_blank">Desktop Commander</a> (DC):** An MCP server that gives the agent real filesystem access, terminal control, and safety guardrails.
 It allows agents to read/write files and run tests.
-2.  **[Repomix](https://github.com/yamadashy/repomix):** Packs repository context into optimized prompt bundles.
+2.  **<a href="https://github.com/yamadashy/repomix" target="_blank">Repomix</a>:** Packs repository context into optimized prompt bundles.
 Instead of dumping your entire codebase into the chat, Repomix lets you surgically include *only* the files relevant to the current task.
 3.  **The `.ai/` Directory:** The brain of the project.
 Every document that matters lives here.
-4.  **[Gemini CLI](https://github.com/google-gemini/gemini-cli) / Claude Desktop:** The reasoning engine.
+4.  **<a href="https://github.com/google-gemini/gemini-cli" target="_blank">Gemini CLI</a> / Claude Desktop:** The reasoning engine.
 Interchangeable logic processors.

 ---